rbose365/ProjectrFall2017/README.md

 * Clients can check the status of projects they have submitted (whether they have been approved, and if so, if there are any bids on them).
 * Clients can respond to questions submitted on their projects by students.
 * Clients will receive notifications if their projects are rejected.
+* Clients can edit project descriptions after they have been submitted.

+#### Admin Features
+* Admins can edit class sections and members
+* Admins can create keys that instructors use to register.

 ### Bug Fixes